-There are probably many reasons for the Arab Spring - youth bulge, declining economic productivity, rising wealth concentration, high unemployment, and low quality of life, to name a few.
-But, motivations for protest against authoritarian rule alone had been insufficient for years.
-Howard and Hussain explained that digital media (including social media platforms) helped shape events and outcomes.
-They did so by spreading protest messages, connecting frustrated citizens, and helping them realize they shared grievances and could act together to do something about their situation.
-Etling and others claim that "Internet may be the only avenue left for citizens in authoritarian regimes to influence government, fight corruption or defend their rights".
-Stein points out six different ways that the Internet and social media platforms may help social movements.
-Providing information, assisting action and mobilization, promoting interaction and dialogue, making lateral linkages, serving as an outlet for creative expression, and promoting fundraising and resource generation.
+Many reasons have been cited for the Arab Spring – youth bulge, declining economic productivity, rising wealth concentration, high unemployment and low quality of life, to name a few.
+For years, however, authoritarian rule alone had been insufficient to motivate protest.
+Howard and Hussain explain that digital media (including social media platforms) helped shape events and outcomes by spreading protest messages, connecting frustrated citizens and helping them realize they shared grievances and could act together to do something about their situation.
+Etling et al. contend that the “Internet may be the only avenue left for citizens in authoritarian regimes to influence government, fight corruption or defend their rights.”
+Stein outlines six different ways in which the Internet and social media platforms may help social movements: by providing information, assisting action and mobilization, promoting interaction and dialogue, making lateral linkages, serving as an outlet for creative expression, and promoting fundraising and resource generation.

-The usage of social media platforms is part of each stage of any uprising: in the preparation phase, activists are using social media platforms to find each other, build solidarity around shared grievances, and identify collective political goals.
-In the ignition phase, which involves some inciting incident, social media helps share the incident and enrage the public (such as pictures of the dead Khaled Mohamed Saeed in Egypt or the burned Mohamed Bouazizi in Tunisia).
+The use of social media platforms is part of each stage of any uprising in the Internet era.
+In the preparation phase, activists use social media platforms to find each other, build solidarity around shared grievances and identify collective political goals.
+In the ignition phase, which involves some inciting incident, social media helps publicize the incident and enrage the public (such as pictures of Khaled Mohamed Saeed, who was beaten to death by police in Egypt, or Mohamed Bouazizi, who set himself on fire in Tunisia).
 In the street protests phase, the call for protests and the locations are coordinated digitally.
-In the international buy-in phase picture, tweets and videos from the uprising gain international interest and buy-in.
-Usually, this pressures the rulers of the state to go into the climax phase in which the state either cracks down and protesters are forced to go home (Bahrain, Iran), rulers concede and meet public demands (Egypt, Tunisia), or groups reach a protracted stalemate (Syria).
+In the international buy-in phase, pictures, tweets and videos from the uprising gain international interest and buy-in.
+Usually, this pressures the rulers of the state to enter the climax phase, when the state either cracks down and protesters are forced to go home (Bahrain, Iran), rulers concede and meet public demands (Egypt, Tunisia) or the groups reach a protracted stalemate (Syria).